 WHAT HIKE ALASKA PROVIDES

 We will provide daypacks, water, lunch and snacks, trekking poles, sunscreen and mosquito repellent.
-Winter tours will include microspikes, snowshoes (if applicable) and warm drinks.
-Warm layers not provided!
+Winter tours will include microspikes, snowshoes (if applicable) and hot drinks.

 All other items are the responsibility of the guest.
 If you need any suggestions on items to bring give us a call or email.